JoshSJKim/Odin-loops/README.md

 - `.focus()` in simple terms, focuses the cursor back to the input field so that it is not required to manually click on the input field again to make an entry.

 - `.addEventListener("click", () => {...})` function adds an action to be executed when (typically) a button is clicked.

+## Some things to take away from loops1 and loops2 exercise

+Loops1

+- Use 'for...of' loop whenever possible for simplicity.

+Loops2

+- `break` statement should be included INSIDE the `if` statement to terminate loop when a match is found.
+- CALL the function after the function is written to actually execute it to be displayed on the browser page.